mahmoud-nb/surgeup.ui/docs/en/components/buttongroup.md

 ## Slot content control

-The `ButtonsGroup` component automatically checks the content of its slot:
+The `ButtonGroup` component automatically checks the content of its slot:

 ### ✅ Accepted elements
 - Design system `Button` components